I have written before

 Sometimes I love the distressed hues of the covers, but other times the books are in really bad shape, or the covers are not very attractive.
 In those cases, I rip off the covers and binding and make these great book bundles.

-So here is a quick how-to guide on making your own book bundle.
+So here is a quick how-to guide making your own pottery barn style unbound book bundle.

 1. Gather Your Book Bundle Materials